Raul Lino

-The cities of Cascais and Sintra, along the Portuguese Riviera, boast the largest concentration of Lino's constructions out of anywhere.
+The cities of Cascais and Sintra, along the Portuguese Riviera, boast the largest concentration of Lino's constructions out of anywhere, as part of the Summer architecture movement there.
 Lino played an active part in the cosmopolitanization of Cascais as a summer resort for the wealthy and notable and in the continuation of Sintra as a historicist, romanticist haven.

 Early life

 Raul Lino da Silva was born in Lisbon, Portugal, on 21 November 1879, to a well-off construction materials merchant.
 His family's financial standing allowed Lino to leave Portugal, in 1890, to study in Windsor, England, for three years.

 Following his studies in Britain, Lino moved to Germany, where he would study under and eventually work in the atelier of German revivalist architect, Albrecht Haupt, until 1897, when Lino returned to Portugal to finish his degree in architecture.

 Early career

 After returning to Portugal and finishing his studies in architecture, Lino began to work in his father's construction materials business, in 1897.
 During this time, Lino began his travels across Portugal and his studies of the regionalisms in architecture and style, paying particular note initially to the Alentejo region.

 Back to Portugal, he designed and built more than 700 projects.
 Many were in the Mediterranean Revival and Soft Portuguese styles.

 He was a founding member of the National Academy of Fine Arts and served as its secretary in 1946.

 Lino was a habitual guest writer for various Portuguese newspapers and journals, including the Diário de Notícias, the Diário Popular, and Atlantida.